 RAR Cap Badge

 Their Service . . . .
 Our Heritage

 the motto of the Royal Australian Regiment

-4 RAR Associations of Australia was originally dedicated and available to all 4 RAR not-for-profit State associations devoted to providing former members of the 4th Battalion, the Royal Australian Regiment and all units linked to the history of the battalion, [4 RAR, 4 RAR/NZ (ANZAC), 2/4 RAR, 4 RAR (Commando)] with information on forthcoming events, reunions and matters of general interest, hence the name.
-Over time, some state associations have elected not to utilize this resource thereby resulting in the notification of events, reunions and other matters of interest currently being primarily devoted to the founding association of this website - 4 RAR Association, Qld Incorporated.
+4 RAR Associations of Australia was a 2007 initiative of an original member of the battalion, WO2 (Ret'd) Alan Price, President of 4 RAR Association, Qld Incorporated, and was dedicated and available to all 4 RAR not-for-profit State associations devoted to providing former members of the 4th Battalion, the Royal Australian Regiment and all units linked to the history of the battalion, [4 RAR, 4 RAR/NZ (ANZAC), 2/4 RAR, 4 RAR (Commando)] with information on forthcoming events, reunions and matters of general interest.

 Commemorating all 4 RAR personnel who fought for Australia's cause and gave their lives for it, and those who have since marched on.
 Lest we forget.